plingplingshiny/tp/docs/UserGuide.md

     * `list` : Lists all contacts.

-    * `add i/sell n/John Doe p/98765432 e/johnd@example.com a/John street, block 123, #01-01 pt/HDB 3 room flat pr/470000` : Adds a contact named `John Doe` to the Address Book, with the intent to sell his property.
+    * `add i/sell n/John Doe p/98765432 e/johnd@example.com a/John street, block 123, #01-01 pt/HDB 3 room flat pr/470000` : Adds a contact named `John Doe` to PropertyPal, with the intent to sell his property.

     * `delete 3` : Deletes the 3rd contact shown in the current list.